 Viewed at a coarse level of detail, an instance of E5 Event may appear as if it had an 'instantaneous' overall effect, but any process or interaction of material nature in reality have an extent in time and space.
-At a fine level, instances of E5 Event may be analyzed into component phenomena and phases within a space and timeframe, and as such can be seen as a period, regardless of the size of the phenomena.
+At a fine level, instances of E5 Event may be analysed into component phenomena and phases within a space and timeframe, and as such can be seen as a period, regardless of the size of the phenomena.
 The reverse is not necessarily the case: not all instances of E4 Period give rise to a noteworthy overall effect and are thus not instances of E5 Event.

-- the birth of Cleopatra (E67) (Pomeroy, 1984) - the destruction of Herculaneum by volcanic eruption in 79 AD (E6) (Camardo, 2013) - World War II (E7) (Barber, 1994)

-- the Battle of Stalingrad (E7) (Hoyt, 1993)

-- the Yalta Conference (E7) (Harbutt, 2010)

-- my birthday celebration 28-6-1995 (E7)

-- the falling of a tile from my roof last Sunday (fictitious)

-- the CIDOC conference 2003 (E7)

-P11 had participant (participated in): E39 Actor P12 occurred in the presence of (was present at): E77 Persistent Item
+Examples: the birth of Cleopatra (E67) (Pomeroy, 1984) the destruction of Herculaneum by volcanic eruption in 79 AD (E6) (Camardo, 2013) World War II (E7) (Barber, 1994) the Battle of Stalingrad (E7) (Hoyt, 1993) the Yalta Conference (E7) (Harbutt, 2010) my birthday celebration 28-6-1995 (E7) the falling of a tile from my roof last Sunday (fictitious) the CIDOC conference 2003 (E7) In first-order lo - Properties: $E5(x) \Rightarrow E4(x)$ P11 had participant (participated in): E39 Actor P12 occurred in the presence of (was present at): E77 Persistent Item E6 Destructio on Subclass of: E64 End of Existence Scope note: This class comprises events that destroy one or more instances of E18 Physical Thing such that they lose their identity as the subjects of documentation.

-E6 Destruction

-E64 End of Existence

-This class comprises events that destroy one or more instances of E18 Physical Thing such that they lose their identity as the subjects of documentation.

 Some destruction events are intentional, while others are independent of human activity.
 Intentional destruction may be documented by classifying the event as both an instance of E6 Destruction and of E7 Activity.

-The decision to document an object as destroyed, transformed or modified is context sensitive:

-1. If the matter remaining from the destruction is not documented, the event is modelled solely as an instance of E6 Destruction.
+The decision to document an object as destroyed, transformed or modified is context sensitive: 1.
+If the matter remaining from the destruction is not documented, the event is modelled solely as an instance of E6 Destruction.
 2. An event should also be documented as an instance of E81 Transformation if it results in the destruction of one or more objects and the simultaneous production of others using parts or material from the original.
 In this case, the new items have separate identities.
 Matter is preserved, but identity is not.
 3. When the initial identity of the changed instance of E18 Physical Thing is preserved, the event should be documented as an instance of E11 Modification.

-- the destruction of Herculaneum by volcanic eruption in 79 AD (Camardo, 2013) - the destruction of Nineveh (E6, E7) (River, 2016) - the breaking of a champagne glass yesterday by my dog (fictitious)
+Examples: the destruction of Herculaneum by volcanic eruption in 79 AD (Camardo, 2013) the destruction of Nineveh (E6, E7) (River, 2016) the breaking of a champagne glass yesterday by my dog (fictitious) In first-order lo - $E_6(x) \Rightarrow E_64(x)$